 Gynecomastia can occur during early childhood, puberty, or older age (60 years and older), which can be a typical change.

-Males can also have gynecomastia due to hormonal changes, or medication side effects.
+Males can also have gynecomastia due to hormonal changes or medication side effects.
 It can happen to one or both breasts.
-Pseudogynecomastia will not be discussed here, but it is caused by obesity and by more fat in the breast tissue, but not increased gland tissue.
+It is different than pseudogynecomastia, which is caused by more fat in the breast tissue rather than increased gland tissue.

 The symptoms of gynecomastia